 Now that you have a basic idea of the two types of adhesives, we can dive into some of the striking differences between them.

-Epoxy glue has a much stronger structural strength compared to super glue.
+Epoxy glue has a much stronger structural strength compared to super glue, that’s why I tend to use it as fabric adhesive for patches.
 If you use it to bond two objects, it will be resistant to any form of force from any angle.
 That is why epoxy glue is used extensively in industrial settings.
 Apart from its normal liquid form, epoxy is also available as putty.

 Super glue is also quite strong, but it falls short of the strength that epoxy adhesives provide.
 If you try to pull apart two objects bonded with super glue directly, you will have a hard time.
 However, if you twist at an angle, the adhesive will fall apart quite easily.

 If you want fast-acting glue, super glue is always the better choice.
 It dries almost instantly after application.
 Although epoxy glue also acts quite fast, it is not as quick as super glue.
 It takes a decent while to cure and solidify.

 Although it is not that hard to apply or prepare either adhesive, super glue makes the application process a tad bit easier.
 All you have to do is take the tube and apply it on the surface and you are done.
 After it dries, you do not have to worry about anything else.

 However, with epoxy, you need to mix the resin and hardener in the right proportion.
 Though it is not that hard, it can be a bit tricky for someone who has never used it before.
 We recommend consulting an experienced person before mixing and applying epoxy adhesives.